brlin-tw/brlin-os-customizations/README.md

 1. (If using the localhost inventory) Reboot the system to apply the changes

+## Variables to customize the playbooks' behaviors

+The following host variables can customize the playbooks' behaviors.

+You can specify it by using the `-e` `ansible-playbook` command option or by directly edit the inventory/playbook.

+### brlinos_skip_upgrade

+Skip the full system upgrade process, this is useful in subsequent deployment, to avoid disrupting the user session.

+**Supported values:**

+* `true`: Skip upgrade.
+* `false`: Don't skip upgrade.

+**Default value:** `false`

 ## References

 The following external materials are reference during the development of this project: